Identitarian movement

 The movement is most notable in Europe, and although rooted in Western Europe, it has spread more rapidly to the eastern part of the continent through conscious efforts of the likes of Faye.
 It also has adherents among white nationalists in North America, Australia, and New Zealand.
-The United States–based Southern Poverty Law Center considers many of these organisations to be hate groups.
+The United States–based Southern Poverty Law Center considers many of these organisations to be hate groups, describing them as racist, exclusionary, and in favour of ethnic separatism for whites.
+In 2019, the Identitarian Movement was classified by the German Federal Office for the Protection of the Constitution as right-wing extremist.
+In 2021, the French group Generation Identity was banned for racial incitement, violence, and paramilitary ties.